google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 (Android Package Kit) that is installed on to the user's device, which may take a short moment the first time any user installs your Web App.

-Note: Whenever the Web App Manifest changes we need to genearate a new APK, it is thus *not* a good idea to have frequently updating manifests.
+Note: Whenever the Web App Manifest changes we need to generate a new APK, it is thus *not* a good idea to have frequently updating manifests.
 It is especially important to ensure that you don't use user specific identifiers in the manifest (such as a custom `start_url` per user) as this generate an